LGS-Research-Group/cdef-cohort-generation/README.md

 ## Acknowledgments

 This project uses data from Danish national registers and is conducted in compliance with Danish data protection regulations.

+## Documentation

+### Configuration through environment variables

+The project uses environment variables for configuration.
+The following environment variables are used:

+### Core functions

+#### `process_register_data`

+The `process_register_data` function handles the `longitudinal` and `join_parents_only` flags in the following ways:

+1. Longitudinal flag:

+   - If `longitudinal` is True:
+     - The function processes each input file separately, adding 'year' and 'month' columns based on the filename.
+     - It applies column validation and selection to each file individually.
+     - All processed data frames are concatenated at the end.
+   - If `longitudinal` is False:
+     - The function reads all input files at once using `pl.scan_parquet(files, ...)`.
+     - Column validation and selection are applied to the entire dataset.

+2. Join_parents_only flag:

+   This flag is used when joining the processed data with the population data (if a population file is provided).
+It's only relevant for non-longitudinal data processing.

+   - If `join_parents_only` is True:
+     - The function creates separate datasets for father's and mother's data.
+     - It prefixes all columns (except the join column) with 'FAR_' for father's data and 'MOR_' for mother's data.
+     - It then joins these datasets with the population data using 'FAR_ID' and 'MOR_ID' respectively.
+   - If `join_parents_only` is False:
+     - The function performs a simple join between the processed data and the population data using the specified `join_on` column(s).

+Key points:

+- The `longitudinal` flag primarily affects how the input files are read and processed (individually or all at once).
+- The `join_parents_only` flag is only relevant when there's a population file to join with, and it determines whether to create separate parent-specific datasets or not.
+- Both flags work independently of each other, allowing for different combinations of longitudinal/non-longitudinal processing with or without parent-specific joining.

+This design allows for flexibility in handling different types of register data and joining requirements.

+#### UDDF

+When the `longitudinal` flag is set to True and the register being processed is UDDF (Danish Education Register), the processing works as follows:

+1. The `process_register_data` function in `generic.py` is called with the `longitudinal` parameter set to True.

+2. Instead of reading all files into a single dataframe, each file is processed separately:
+   - Each .parquet file in the UDDF_FILES directory is read individually.
+   - Year and month information is extracted from each filename and added as new columns to the dataframe.
+   - If specified, only the columns listed in `columns_to_keep` are retained.

+3. All these individual dataframes are then concatenated into a single large dataframe using `pl.concat(data_frames)`.

+4. Date columns (HF_VFRA and HF_VTIL) are parsed and converted to the appropriate date format.

+5. Special handling for UDDF:
+   - ISCED (International Standard Classification of Education) data is read and joined with the UDDF data based on the HFAUDD column.

+6. The data is then joined with the population file:
+   - Since `join_parents_only` is True for UDDF, the data is joined twice - once for fathers and once for mothers.
+   - The columns from UDDF are prefixed with "FAR_" for fathers and "MOR_" for mothers, except for the join column (PNR).

+7. The resulting dataframe includes:
+   - All columns from the population file
+   - UDDF data for fathers (prefixed with FAR_)
+   - UDDF data for mothers (prefixed with MOR_)
+   - Year and month columns indicating when each record was valid

+8. Finally, the processed data is written to the output file (UDDF_OUT) in Parquet format.

+This longitudinal processing allows for tracking changes in education over time for both parents, with each record associated with a specific year and month.